jointhedragons/C4-MVP-Projects/ai-schedule-planner/Readme.md

 - **Key Features to Highlight:** [Most important aspects to show]
 - **Backup Plan:** [What to do if live demo fails]

----

-_This document captures our complete thought process from conception to completion.
-Total length: [X] lines (target: 200-400 lines)_